ACROMION SPURS ON MRI: 3 APPEARANCES ON MRI

-Acromial spurs can be quite small and difficult to visualise on MRI.
+Acromial / Acromion spurs can be quite small and difficult to visualize on MRI.

 They are enthesophytes that arise from traction at the attachment sites of the Coraco Acromial Ligament and Deltoid.